Beef Stew

 Instructions

-Add the onions to the skillet and cook until they are soft and brown.
-Add them to the stock pot.
+Add the onions to the pan and cook until translucent.

-Add carrots, bay leaves, potatoes, allspice and water to the stock-pot.
+Add browned beef cubes, carrots, bay leaves, potatoes, allspice and water to the stock-pot.

 Place covered pot in the oven and reduce heat to 400°F.